-Madonna's hair was light golden strawberry blonde the first part of the year and turned blonder the latter part.
+Madonna's hair was light golden strawberry blonde during the first part of the year and turned blonder in the latter part.

 Where was Sinatra?

 I found nothing on Sinatra being at the Grammys in NYC.
-He suffered a heart attack in Los Angeles on January 9 and there are many articles saying that he was in and out of hospitals all year and was never seen in public again.
+He suffered a heart attack in Los Angeles on January 9, and many articles are saying that he was in and out of hospitals all year and was never seen in public again.
 He died in May 1998.
 His last concert was on February 25, 1995, at the Palm Desert Marriott Ballroom in Palm Desert, CA.

 Where was Dylan?

-Bob Dylan was on a five-week tour break, so he could have been in NYC.
-So far I have found nothing on Dylan being at the Grammys, but the following year he won Album of the Year.
+Bob Dylan was on a five-week tour break so that he could have been in NYC.
+So far, I have found nothing about Dylan being at the Grammys, but the following year, he won Album of the Year.